LIU-Yuxin/SyncMVD/README.md

 </table>

 ## Installation :wrench:
+The program is developed and tested on Linux system with Nvidia GPU.
+If you find compatibility issues on Windows platform, you can also consider using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-First clone the repository and install the basic dependencies
+To install, first clone the repository and install the basic dependencies
 ```bash
 git clone https://github.com/LIU-Yuxin/SyncMVD.git
 cd SyncMVD